Albert Gabbai: Imprisonment in Egypt

 Life in Egypt was generally good for Jews up until the 1940s and 50s.
 The situation became more strenuous until eventually, the Jews started to leave and immigrate to other countries.
 Gabbai's four brothers left before 1967 and went to the USA where they became US citizens.
 Gabbai, three brothers, two sisters, and their widowed mother stayed behind.
 Their father had died years earlier.

 In 1967 Gabbai was 18 years old and in high school.
 He and the rest of the family were awaiting visas to be permitted to leave Egypt when the Six-Day War broke out.

 After the war broke out, and before they could leave, Gabbai and his three brothers were rounded up by the secret service and put in prison camps.
 First, they took two of his older brothers in June 1967 and a few weeks later they came back for him and another brother.
 There was no due process, no charges, no trial, and no right to an attorney, they remained in prison till June 1970.

 According to Gabbai the cells were made for 30, 40 people but held 70 in each at the time.
 In the beginning they were in a prison camp in Abu Zaabal for six months and it was very bad, He and his brothers feared that they were going to be killed, and their mother was told they were dead.
 After six months they were taken to a prison camp in Tora where it became more relaxed.
 Since his family was strictly observant they only ate vegetables.
 Eventually, the women and children were allowed to visit, and his mother brought him kosher meat and chicken.

 Release and immigration to the United States

 In June 1970 under pressure from the outside, they were let go.
 They were taken from the prison camp directly to the airport, there was no time to stop at home to collect their possessions and were flown to Paris.
-Their mothers, wives and children followed a few weeks later.
+Their mother, wives and children followed a few weeks later.

 In Paris Gabbai met his family and applied for refugee status to come to the United States.
 After about a year Gabbai arrived in New York City in 1971.

 Gabbai insists that because of his great suffering there he will never go back to Egypt even to visit.